Allohol/Skywire-Setup/README.md

 and follow installscript

-Testet on RaspberryPi Zero,3,4 and Bananapi M2
+Testet on RaspberryPi Zero,3,4 and Bananapi M2 Zero